STONEWALL BRIGADE BYLAWS

 e.
 Secretary-The Secretary is an ad hoc position appointed by the Commanding Officer during Brigade business meetings.
 The Secretary will be responsible for compiling meeting notes and sending them with minimal delay to the Commanding Officer for dissemination to the Brigade membership.

 f.
 Non-Commissioned Officers-Up to one Sergeant and one Corporal from each Member Company will serve at Brigade Events in the manner described in Gilham’s manual in the ranks or as file closers.
 They will also be responsible for leading daily duties and other tasks as assigned by the First Sergeant and Brigade Staff.
 All NCO’s should strive to set a high example of authenticity and conduct in the field and will assist in the training of newer Brigade members.
-The Brigade Staff may temporarily appoint individuals to these ranks as required at individual events depending on the size of the Brigade.
+The Brigade Staff may temporarily appoint individuals to these ranks or ask NCOs to act as a Private as required at individual events depending on the size of the Brigade.
 No other member of the Brigade will hold a rank above that of Private without expressed consent of the Brigade Staff.

 g.
 Brigade Representatives-Each company will send one (and no more than one) voting Representative to all Brigade business meetings, although additional members may attend without voting privileges.
 These Representatives will be the only Brigade members to vote on issues at business meetings and no more than one vote will be counted per company.
 The Commanding Officer will vote only to break all ties.
 Representatives will be chosen within their own companies and according to their own Bylaws.